michaeluno/Fetch-Tweets/readme.txt

 5. ***Authentication***

 == Changelog ==

+= 2.3.8 =
+- Optimized the process of loading template files.
+- Fixed a PHP undefined constant warning in the admin area.

 = 2.3.7 - 08/31/2014 =
 - Fixed a bug that caused infinite function calls after resetting options as of v2.3.6.